RigAgravanshi/NLP-Drift-Detection-MLOps/README.md

 # NLP Drift Detection — MLOps Pipeline

-> Most ML projects stop at model training.
-This one doesn't. ## change this shitty line
+> What happens post-deployment of ML/DL models and applications?
+This project is an exploration of beyond the journey's end

-This project fine-tunes BERT on the Banking77 dataset for 77-class intent classification, then builds a complete MLOps pipeline around it — serving predictions via a FastAPI REST API, simulating three types of production drift (data, label, and concept), detecting drift using Evidently AI, and tracking all metrics through MLflow.
+This project fine-tunes BERT on the Banking77 dataset for 77-class intent classification, then builds a complete MLOps pipeline around it; serving predictions via a FastAPI REST API, simulating three types of production drift (data, label, and concept), detecting drift using Evidently AI, and tracking all metrics through MLflow.
 The entire pipeline is containerized with Docker.